Caregiver Care: Managing Stress, Depression

 "This was something my wife and I needed and wanted to do.
 When we looked back, we didn't want to have any regrets about his care."

-The responsibilities and challenges that come with caregiving are also real and varied -- and stressful.
+At the same time, the responsibilities and challenges that come with caregiving are also real, varied, and stressful.

 Caregiving: How Stressful?